hoonto/plnode/README.md

 Currently this is extremely alpha.
 It will neither build, nor work.
 It is based on [Node.js](http://nodejs.org/) and [PLV8](https://code.google.com/p/plv8js/wiki/PLV8) drawing heavily from both and attempting to change as little as possible while still achieving the goal.

 plnode appreciates hate-mail, please don't hesitater to send your most virulent thoughts.
-But back them up or it will respond in kind.

 Current notes
 ===